daos-stack/daos/docs/admin/pool_operations.md

 #### Checkpoint frequency (checkpoint\_freq)

 This property controls how often checkpoints are triggered.
-If the checkpoint policy is not "timed", this property is ignored.
-The value is specified in seconds.
+It is only relevant if the checkpoint policy is "timed".
+The value is specified in seconds in the range [1, 1000000] with a default of 5.
+Values outside the range are automatically adjusted.

 #### Checkpoint threshold (checkpoint\_thresh)

 This property controls the percentage of WAL usage to automatically trigger a checkpoint.
-The value is specified as a percentage between 10-75.
-Anything outside the range will be automatically adjusted.
+It is only relevant when the checkpoint policy is not "disabled".
+The value is specified as a percentage in the range [10-75] with a default of 50.
+Values outside the range are automatically adjusted.

-See [Erasure Code](https://docs.daos.io/v2.4/user/container/#erasure-code) for details on erasure coding at the container level.

 ## Access Control Lists